 2. Apply network segmentation to protect core assets

-Network segmentation allows managers to create zones of trust accessible only to privileged users.
+Network segmentation allows managers to create trust zones accessible only to privileged users.

 Data centers containing critical data can be segmented from open network traffic according to the principle of least privilege, ensuring that access is only permitted when required.
 Segmentation also restricts lateral movement within your network infrastructure, containing threats if they emerge.